bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-23-newsletter.md

   possible future where legacy wallets may no longer be loadable in Bitcoin Core, with [descriptor][topic descriptors] wallets becoming the default.
-When selecting a wallet to migrate, the GUI will prompt the user to enter the wallet’s passphrase, if it has one.
+When selecting a wallet to migrate, the GUI will prompt the user to enter the wallet’s passphrase, if it has one. {% assign timestamp="1:02:10" %}

 - [Core Lightning #7540][] improves the formula that calculates the probability of a successful routing through a channel in the `renepay` plugin (see Newsletter [#263][news263 renepay]) by adding a constant multiplier that represents the probability that a randomly chosen channel in the network is able to forward at least 1 msat.
-The default value is set to 0.98, but this may be changed in the future after further testing.
+The default value is set to 0.98, but this may be changed in the future after further testing. {% assign timestamp="1:04:20" %}

 - [Core Lightning #7403][] adds a channel filtering payment modifier to the `renepay` plugin which disables channels with a very low `max_htlc`.
 This can be extended in the future to filter out channels that are undesirable for other reasons: high base fee, low capacity, and high latency.
-In addition, a new `exclude` command line option has been added to manually disable nodes or channels.
+In addition, a new `exclude` command line option has been added to manually disable nodes or channels. {% assign timestamp="1:05:20" %}

 - [LND #8943][] introduces [Alloy][alloy model] models to the codebase, starting with an initial Alloy model for the [Linear Fee Function][lnd linear] fee